|

 energy users.
 More efficient engines not only save fuel, but any bit of

-amplified impacts on all anterior stages of the energy cascade and
+saving has direct amplified impacts on all anterior stages of the energy

 Click here for a 2000 pixels